Jetexir/jetexir-wp-plugin/readme.txt

 * Checkout Optimization: Customize checkout fields and order statuses with advanced configuration options
 * Branding Tools: Personalize your store with an announcement bar and custom currency symbols

-Woo Assistant transforms your WooCommerce store into a more engaging, user-friendly shopping destination while giving you powerful tools to manage every aspect of the customer journey.
+Assistant for WooCommerce transforms your WooCommerce store into a more engaging, user-friendly shopping destination while giving you powerful tools to manage every aspect of the customer journey.

-### Why Choose Woo Assistant for Your WooCommerce Store? ###
+### Why Choose Assistant for WooCommerce for Your WooCommerce Store? ###

 1. Boost Conversions: Our product comparison and wishlist features help customers make purchasing decisions faster, increasing your sales potential.